apache/couchdb-documentation/src/api/database/find.rst

         to apply to documents at indexing time, creating a :ref:`partial index <find/partial_indexes>`. *Optional*
     :query boolean partitioned: Determines whether a JSON index is partitioned or global.
-To create a partitioned index, set the ``"partitioned"`` field to ``true``.
-To create a global index on a partitioned database, specify ``false`` for the ``"partitioned"`` field.
+The default value of ``partitioned`` is the ``partitioned`` property of the database.
+To create a global index on a partitioned database, specify
+        ``false`` for the ``"partitioned"`` field.
 If you specify ``true`` for the  ``"partitioned"`` field on an unpartitioned database, an error occurs.